-Incoming students will be invited to two (2) orientations, provided in an online video format.
-The first is provided by the Graduate School and will have representatives from the Business Office, the Registrar's Office, Financial Aid Office, Campus Public Safety Office, the Counseling Center, the ChapDesk (IT), the Campus Library, Medical Clinic Services and the Campus ChapStore.
-Students will be given instruction on how to have their university identification card made and obtain a parking sticker.
-A second orientation will be conducted by the graduate office of the Psychology and Counseling Department and will provide information on the mission and goals of the program, the Course of Study, academic policies and programs, program expectations, clinical experiences and requirements, class format and grading policies, student retention and remediation, professional orientation and organizations, and an introduction to departmental faculty.
-Students will receive email communications regarding how to access each of the orientations.
-Students are required to view the Graduate Studies in Clinical Mental Health Counseling program orientation.
+An orientation will be conducted by the graduate office of the Behavioral Sciences and will provide information on the mission and goals of the program, the Course of Study, academic policies and programs, program expectations, clinical experiences and requirements, class format and grading policies, student retention and remediation, professional orientation and organizations, and an introduction to departmental faculty.
+Students will receive email communications regarding how to access the orientation.
 Students will be asked to provide feedback on their experiences in the Graduate Studies in Clinical Mental Health Counseling program orientation.